adrianhardy/symfony2-console-autocomplete/README.md

 DialogHelper appears in this class because the private scoping of certain functions meant I couldn't easily extend DialogHelper.
 Hopefully, by making this component publicly available, I will get absolution :)

+### How it works
+Let's say you've got three autocomplete options:
+- 'a' => Apples
+- 'b' => Bananas
+- 'c' => Carrots

+If you type "rot", the auto suggestion will displayed something like:
+Your prompt > Car**rot**s

+If you hit return, you'll get 'c' returned, rather than 'Carrots'.

+### Example

+coming soon